alexyuly/ViewScript-Runtime/README.md

 A unit is an instance of a component (a "child") created by another (its "parent").

-To create an element in the Document Object Model with the given `tag`:
+To create an element in the Document Object Model with the given `tag` name:
 ```
 <tag>
 ```